Hello visitor!

 In addition to visiting the exhibitors at the fair, various meetings and seminars will be arranged as the exchange of knowledge is an important part of the experience.

-Click on the link to find a list of all exhibitors.
+Here you can soon find a list of all exhibitors.

 Solvalla has plenty of free parking facilities directly adjacent to the fair grounds.